TylerLu/EDUGraphAPI-PHP/README.md

 The sample is implemented with the PHP language and the [Laravel](https://laravel.com/) framework.

+> [Laravel](https://laravel.com/) is a PHP web application framework with expressive, elegant syntax.
+It attempts to take the pain out of development by easing common tasks used in the majority of web projects.
+>
+> Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
+A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

 ## Prerequisites

 **Deploying and running this sample requires**: